 - (a) Instructions to Be Contained in the Summons.
-Unless otherwise ordered by the Court, the summons shall order the person having control of the freight, proceeds and/or intangible property to either: - (1) File a claim within ten days after service of the summons in accordance with Local Admiralty Rule C(6)(a); or - (2) Deliver or pay over to the Marshal, the freight, proceeds, and/or intangible property, or a part thereof, sufficient to satisfy plaintiff's claim.
+Unless otherwise ordered by the Court, the summons shall order the person having control of the freight, proceeds and/or intangible property to either: - (i) File a claim within fourteen (14) days, beginning on the next calendar day, including Saturday, Sunday, or a legal holiday, count fourteen days after service of the summons in accordance with Local Admiralty Rule D(6)(a); or - (ii) Deliver or pay over to the Marshal, the freight, proceeds, and/or intangible property, or a part thereof, sufficient to satisfy plaintiff's claim.